arunponnusamy/cvlib/README.md

 Checkout `object_detection.py` in `examples` directory for the complete code.

 ### Real time object detection
 `YOLOv3` is actually a heavy model to run on CPU.
-If you are working with real time webcam / video feed and doesn't have GPU, try to use `tiny yolo` which is a smaller version of the original YOLO model.
-It's significantly faster but less accurate.
+If you are working with real time webcam / video feed and doesn't have GPU, try using `tiny yolo` which is a smaller version of the original YOLO model.
+It's significantly fast but less accurate.

 ```
 bbox, label, conf = cv.detect_common_objects(img, confidence=0.25, model='yolov3-tiny')